eyounx/ZOOpt/example/simple_functions/readme.md

 * `ackley`: a non-convex ackley function with many local optima in real dimensions

-* `set_cover`: an instance of the NP-hard minimum set cover problem in discrete dimensions
+* `setcover`: an instance of the NP-hard minimum set cover problem in discrete dimensions

 * mixed_function: a sum-of-all-dimension function for mixed real/discrete dimensions